NSW Parking Rules

 Common Mistakes Drivers Make

-• Assuming hazard lights make stopping legal.
+• Assuming hazard lights or driver presence make the stop acceptable.

 Typical Fine Amount